 Pirates prey on the sand lanes of the Dune Sea, where trade vessels prove rich pickings for those who are wily.
 The sultan’s navy, highly armed and fearsome in battle, pose a constant threat to such pursuits – but the buccaneer is their foil, having honed their sword skills to sharp perfection to match that of any admiral.
 Sharper still is their aim with a flintlock, and when both are brought to bear on a foe, few are left standing.

 There is a saying on the Dune Sea, that an aeronaut’s life is worth more than their captain's.
 These powerful mages have often sacrificed much to master the difficult art of wind-magic, a vital means of propelling vessels across the vast desert plains.
-Demand is high and talented aeronauts can name their price, although few are as expertly trained as those in the navy, who undergo harsh years of study in the Spires of Wisdom.
+Demand is high and talented aeronauts can name their price, although few are as expertly trained as those in the navy, who undergo harsh years of study in the House of Wisdom.

 The templars are a holy order of knights who garrison the southlands as representatives of Valeron royalty and the One God.
 Trained in sword and shield, these noble protectors answer only to the Cardinal and are often called on to perform secret political missions.
 Sadly, the lure of darkness can steal the bravest and stoutest of hearts, and many a templar has fallen to shadow, finding fresh purpose for their military talents.

 Many are those who desire the secrets and artefacts of the ancient elven pyramids, but few are equipped to acquire such treasures.
 The tomb robber is the embodiment of such pursuits, capable of running the deadly gauntlet of traps and dangers that lie in the darkest of crypts.
 Greed has seen most pyramids stripped bare to their skeletal innards, but the tomb robber will always find something that others foolishly overlook.